 To calculate the formula mass of a compound, you need to know the atomic weights of the elements in the formula.
 Atomic weights are typically found on the periodic table.
 The formula mass is then calculated by multiplying the atomic weight of each element by the number of atoms of that element in the formula, and then summing the results.

-For example, consider sodium chloride (NaCl), an ionic compound.
+Take this: consider sodium chloride (NaCl), an ionic compound.
 The empirical formula for sodium chloride is simply NaCl.
-The atomic weight of sodium (Na) is approximately 22.99 atomic mass units (amu), and the atomic weight of chlorine (Cl) is approximately 35.45 amu.
-Therefore, the formula mass of NaCl is:
+Here's the thing — the atomic weight of sodium (Na) is approximately 22.
+99 atomic mass units (amu), and the atomic weight of chlorine (Cl) is approximately 35.45 amu.

 Formula mass of NaCl = (1 × Atomic weight of Na) + (1 × Atomic weight of Cl)